Learn more about this card and find out how you can apply here.

 Although its rewards are definitely on the generous side, Blue Cash Preferred is comparable to many other mainstream cash back rewards cards.
 In addition to the Blue Cash Popular alternatives include Blue Cash Everyday, Chase Freedom, Discover it (of which there are several varieties), Capital One Quicksilver, Barclaycard CashForward, Bank Americard Cash Rewards (which also has several varieties), and Citi Double Cash.
 Keep in mind that Blue Cash Preferred is one of the only cash back cards that carries an annual fee.

 - Sign-up Bonus: When you spend at least $1,000 within 3 months of signing up, you get a $150 statement credit.
+In addition, you earn 5% cash back on eligible travel expenses in your first 6 months of cardmembership, up to a max of $200.

 - Cash Back Rewards & Redemption: Grocery store purchases earn 6% cash back, up to a $6,000 annual spending limit ($360 total cash back per year).
 After the $6,000 cap, grocery store purchases earn an unlimited 1% cash back.
 Gas station and department store purchases earn an unlimited 3% cash back, while all other purchases earn an unlimited 1% cash back.
 Cash back can be redeemed for a statement credit once you clear the $25 redemption minimum.
 It’s important to note that American Express doesn’t include superstores such as Walmart and Target, nor warehouse club stores such as Costco and Sam’s Club, as “grocery stores” for the purposes of this card.